epikswagmaster/epikswagmaster/README.md

 I do art [commissions](https://rosebreezie.carrd.co)

 other info

-  <Sub>//i mainly only block those who copy my skins to prevent them from stealing my other ones, that is the only reason i have ever hidden people

   <sub>//i dont pay much attention to fandom areas and usually sit where i want
 <!--